 It’s widely believed that augmented reality apps are the apps of the future, and from a technological perspective, they’re achieving something quite remarkable.
 AR apps are blurring the lines between the real world and the virtual world.
 This could dramatically alter our relationship with technology, as we find ourselves transitioning from living with innovation to living amongst it.
 As such a game-changer, it’s no surprise that many companies are opting to invest in augmented reality apps and applications that utilize other emerging technologies.

 However, developing a mobile app is a highly complex process.
 In fact, due to the degree of variation and customization involved, it’s fair to say that no two apps are exactly the same when viewed from a development perspective.
 An app’s price tag can increase significantly when you’re faced with integrating cutting-edge technologies, such as augmented reality, virtual reality or artificial intelligence.
 Curious about what specifications impact app development prices directly?
-Well, the answer differs according to the technology you’re implementing, so let’s examine augmented reality and the factors that affect development cost for these unique applications.
+Well, the answer differs according to the technology you’re implementing, so let’s examine augmented reality cost and the many factors that affect development cost for these unique applications.

 Factor #1: The Digital Complexity of Augmentation